slopezpereyra/slopezpereyra.github.io/_posts/2025-03-11-PoetryTierList.md

 - *William Longfellow*: This author has some very good poems and many forgettable ones.

-- *Ezequiel Martínez Estrada*: This one is an interesting one.
+- *Ezequiel Martínez Estrada*: This is an interesting one.
 He is not known outside of Argentina; in a formal sense, he used uncommon resources---e.g. wide use of dodecasyllable verses and original rhythms---.
 From a semantic perspective, he has some *really* memorable poems.
 For instance, the ending of a